JimCzuprynski/OracleLiveLabs/rag25/09-interact-with-chatbot/interact-with-chatbot.md

     Unfortunately, we have limited time within this lab to explore the myriad features of the GVT plug-in, but if you are interested in learning more about its capabilities, please sign up for the LiveLabs titled [finish].
 It performs a much deeper dive into how to leverage the extensive Operational Property Graph features of 23ai in concert with the Graph Visualization Toolkit.

-## Task 2: Configure External Generative AI Services
+## Task 2: Configure OCI Generative AI Services
-To enable our APEX application to use external generative AI services, we'll next configure OpenAI as our service provider.
+Now we'll configure our APEX application to use *OCI Generative AI* as its Generative AI Service provider.

 1. Return to the *Home Edit* page for your APEX application and then click on the *Up arrow* in the top-left-hand corner.